 Mostly she talks about how she creates work.
 The boldest part was when she talks about the best spot and the best moment.
-And she influences how surroundings and how her surroundings influence her.
+And influences how she her surroundings and how her surroundings influence her.
 I think this was the main thing that I told you, talked about creating helped me with the work.

-TN: So your process was more like that you take the keywords and try to make it your own, than trying Rather impersonate the other artist in a sense.If I understood.
+TN: So your process was more like that you take the keywords and try to make it your own, than trying Rather to impersonate the other artist in a sense.If I understood.